andersroos/glo/README.md

 ## Status Data Format ##

-The status format is used to get status items from a server to display or aggregate.
+The status format is used to get status items from a server to display, aggregate, store or whatever.

 The format can also be used to push status item updates to a remote registry.
-For example batch programs may not have their own servers but report status data items to a server.
+For example batch programs may not have their own servers but report status items to a server.

 The status data is communicated through JSON, either plain JSON or wrapped in a JSONP callback.

-Normally the status data is serverd from a HTTP-server and responding with all status items on `/`.
+Normally the status data is serverd from a HTTP-server and responding with all status items on `/` or another path.
 If providing the query parameter `callback` the response will be wrapped in a jsonp callback.

 ### Message Format ###

-The current version is 3.
+The current version is 4.

     {
       "version": <number, the current version>,
       "timestamp": <number, server time since EPOC in seconds>, "items": [
         {
-          "key": <string, path + ':' + tag + ['-' + type],
+          "key": <string, path + ':' + tag + ['-' + tag ...],
-                  path is an hierarchical name separated by / all chars but : are allowed, the tag describes the value in a machine readable way described below, the type part is optional and types are described below, the full key should be unique in the message>, "value": <number or string>,
+                  path is an hierarchical name separated by / all chars but : are allowed, the tag describes the value in a human and machine readable way described below, the full key should be unique in the message>, "value": <number, string or bool>,
           "level": <number or string, level of importance where 0 is the highest, can also be a symbol each representing a number, see below>, "desc": <string, a human readable description>,